Internet Dating Fraud

 - Don’t send any money or share bank details to anyone you meet online.

-What to do if you think you’re a victim of an online dating scam
+What to do if you think you’re a victim of an internet dating scam

 Despite the vetting of respectable and responsible dating sites, fraudsters such as these remain a serious problem for the unwary and vulnerable.